bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ## Listening to modal changes via $root events

-To listen for opening any modals, use:
+To listen to any modal opening, use:

 ```js
 mounted () {